-Word-of-mouth marketing is up to 100 times more valuable than paid media, according to HubSpot research.
+Word-of-mouth marketing has a positive impact and is up to 100 times more valuable than paid media, according to HubSpot research.
 Roughly half the population agrees that interactions with people like friends and family are their top source of brand awareness.
 Plus, 84 percent trust recommendations from friends and family more than anything else, per Nielsen.
 In other words, businesses that want to create awareness for their brand, products, or services will have more success with referral programs than with anything else.

 Businesses get what they put into their referral partnerships.
 Those that work with their referral partners and nurture the relationships will see the number of sales leads they receive climb exponentially.